 This bridge is used when abutment teeth are only located on one side of the missing tooth.
 Naturally, it only supports the replacement tooth from one side.

 Maryland Bonded Dental Bridge

 Replacement teeth can be expensive or relatively inexpensive depending on the material you make it out of.
-The same is true for dental bridges.
-Discuss with your dental bridges dentist at Country Dental which type, make, and function of the dental bridge you specifically need.
+The same is true for bridges.
+Discuss with your dental bridge dentist at Country Dental which type, make, and function of the dental bridge you specifically need.